 You might be interested in some of our past blog posts:

 DISCLAIMER: This blog is for educational and informational purposes only and does not constitute legal advice.
+Results of cases described on this website may not be typical and are not guaranteed.
 The accuracy of Moly Law Blog posts is not guaranteed.
 If you would like legal advice or have questions about your particular workplace problems, please contact a lawyer.
 Click Here to contact Hamilton employment and human rights lawyer Sarah Molyneaux now.
 Contacting Molyneaux Law or using this website does not create a lawyer-client relationship.
 Your use of this website is entirely at your own risk.